What is ip address?

 Subnetting a computer network is important for the following reasons:

-- To Divide large networks into smaller, more manageable subnets.
+- To divide large networks into smaller, more manageable subnets.

-- To Simplify network maintenance and troubleshooting.
+- To simplify network maintenance and troubleshooting.

-- To Enhance security by isolating segments within the network.
+- To enhance security by isolating segments within the network.

 Drawback: To reach a specific application, the process must pass through multiple layers → network ID, subnet ID, host IP, and finally, the application port.